farmcp/playnomics-ios/README.md

 Using iOS SDK v1.4.0+ you can register your device as a Test Device and validate your events on the self-check page for your application: **`https://controlpanel.playnomics.com/applications/<APPID>`**

-To test your in-app campaigns, you can enter your device's IDFA and select which segments to fall into.
+To test your in-app campaigns, you can enter your IDFV (id for vendor) and select which segments to fall into.
 Optionally, you can opt to not select any segments to simply see your device's data flowing through the validator.

 This page will update with events as they occur in real-time, with any errors flagged.